sparky77/An1med_Auto/README.md

-# Animed :: Cucumber-Java Automation Framework
+# Animed :: Cucumber-Java Automation CI QA FW

 ## Introduction
 Automation Framework GOAL: demonstrate CI using Java, Selenium & Cucumber.
 The Framework's repo, when commit detected, a webhook will then envoke a Maven Jenkins job to run a remote driver connected to BrowserStack to run some basic tests.